monarch-initiative/pheval.phen2gene/README.md

 ## Developers

+An example skeleton `config.yaml` has been provided (`pheval.phen2gene/config.yaml`) which should be be correctly filled and moved to the `input-dir` location.

 Warning, the pheval library currently needs to be included as a file reference in the toml file.

 ```